Ghoniem/CV/Book/Achievements.md

 Ghoniem has made important contributions to a number of other professional societies and activities.
 He is on the editorial boards of several scientific journals (JNM, CMES, IJMD, JCTN, & guest editor for MRS, Vacuum, Phil Mag., and JCAD) and is an associate editor of Defect & Diffusion Forum (Scitec Publishers), and Solid State Phenomena (Scitec Publishers).
-In addition, he organized several successful conferences and symposia on radiation effects, plasticity and fracture, and multiscale modeling (he was the general chair of the Second International Multiscale Materials Modeling Conference in Los Angeles, 2004).
-He is the Editor of the Proc. of the 2nd Int.
-Conf. on Multiscale Materials Modeling (MMM-2), Los Angeles, CA., October 2004, 484 pages.
 </div>